 Since its’ early beginning as THE UNDERGROUND KYC has been a safe, friendly haven for youth to drop in after school and in the evenings.
 KYC has an amazing team of staff, board members and volunteers who bring diversity and enthusiasm to our Centre coupled with a great group of youth that participate regularly in Centre activities.

 It was a year overshadowed by COVID.
-We followed Leeds & Grenville Health instructions throughout the year, closing in March and then reopening following PPE guidelines and initiating strict cleaning procedures.
+We followed Leeds & Grenville Health instructions throughout the year, closing in March and then re-opening following PPE guidelines and initiating strict cleaning procedures.

 Our Manager Barb Tobin and our Program Coordinator Micaela Comerford had a challenging year.
 Despite COVID we have maintained solid contact with youth through social media – something we will wish to continue.